Anax378/SA_Fabrials/README.md

 ### list of spren and their item baits:

-wind spren: feather, elytra
+wind spren: feather, elytra <br>
-health spren: glistering melon slice fire spren: flint and steel, fire charge explosion spren: gunpowder, tnt lightning spren: lightning rod
+health spren: glistering melon slice <br>
+fire spren: flint and steel, fire charge <br>
+explosion spren: gunpowder, tnt <br>
+lightning spren: lightning rod <br>

 (more will certainly be coming in the future)